-Secure LDAP (LDAPS) allows you to enable the Secure Lightweight Directory Access Protocol for your Active Directory managed domains to provide communication over SSL (Secure Socket Layer)/TLS (Transport Layer Security).
+Secure LDAP (LDAPS) allows you to enable the Secure Lightweight Directory Access Protocol for your Active Directory managed domains to provide communications over SSL (Secure Socket Layer)/TLS (Transport Layer Security).

 By default, LDAP communications between client and server applications are not encrypted.
-LDAP using SSL/TLS (LDAPS) enables you to protect the LDAP query content between Linux VDA and LDAP servers.
+LDAP using SSL/TLS (LDAPS) enables you to protect the LDAP query content between the Linux VDA and the LDAP servers.

 The following Linux VDA components have dependencies on LDAPS:

-- Broker agent: Linux VDA registration to Delivery Controller
+- Broker agent: Linux VDA registration with a Delivery Controller

 - Policy service: Policy evaluation

 Configuring LDAPS involves:

 - Enable LDAPS on the Active Directory (AD)/LDAP server

 - Export the root CA for client use